 described as "Courtesy of Judith Filenbaum Hernstadt", who is presumably the current owner of the painting)

 Although most meteors are faint streaks, some (produced by larger meteoroids) can be quite spectacular, lighting up the sky almost as if daylight, and in some cases breaking up into a series of similarly bright objects and trails.
 In the image above, a painting of the great meteor of July 20, 1860, a famous meteor "procession" is shown.
 A meteor procession is a rare phenomenon in which an "earth-grazing" meteoroid breaks up into a number of pieces, which can take as much as a minute and half (in the case of the 1860 meteor) to pass from horizon to horizon.
-This procession, which occurred around 9:45 in the evening (New York time), passed above a well-populated area in the northeastern United States, from Michigan and the Great Lakes to New York and into the Atlantic, was widely observed and reported, and was the impetus for one of the poems in Walt Whitman's "Leaves of Grass", as he was among the thousands of people who had the good fortune to observe the meteor procession.
-(The images below were scanned from this writer's personal copy of the Harper's Weekly issue of August 4, 1860, which had a long article about the meteor and its observers, as well as the engravings shown.)
+This procession, which occurred just after 9:45 in the evening (New York time), passed above a well-populated area in the northeastern United States, from Michigan and the Great Lakes to New York and into the Atlantic, was widely observed and reported, and was the impetus for one of the poems in Walt Whitman's "Leaves of Grass", as he was among the thousands of people who had the good fortune to observe the meteor procession.
+(The images below were scanned from this writer's personal copy of the Harper's Weekly issue of August 4, 1860, which had a long article about the meteor and its observers, as well as the engravings shown.
+Images that show the meteor train moving from left to right were drawn by observers who were south of the meteor procession, while those showing the train moving from right to left were drawn by observers who were north of the meteor procession.
+Church saw the meteor from his home in Catskill

 One thing to keep in mind when discussing meteors is that what you are looking at is not the actual object which is passing through our atmosphere.
 As stated above this will typically be, particularly for a faint meteor which would only be visible in a dark sky, a speck of material about the size of a sand grain, and the heated air through which it is going might be a column only half an inch thick and a few miles long, sixty to ninety miles above you in the upper mesosphere or lower thermosphere.
 At that distance you couldn't possibly see the thing even with a telescope, as an actual object.
 What you are seeing is the streak of light made by the gas of the vaporizing object and the heated air through which it is passing, as it glows with a temperature of thousands or tens of thousands of degrees.
 So, when you see a meteor you are not seeing an actual object at all, but an atmospheric phenomenon produced by the rapid passage of some object through our atmosphere.